 #4.
 Biofilms Mess with Antibiotics

 Biofilms are actual structures made up of proteins, fats, and other materials.
-They are gooey substances, like the mucus in your nose, that form around and over bacteria, protecting the germs from anything trying to remove it—namely, antibiotics.
+They are gooey substances, like the mucus in your nose, bacteria discharges these materials and form the biofilm to protect themselves, protecting the germs from anything trying to remove it—namely, antibiotics.
 In the case of HS, this structural slime effectively seals the bacteria inside the tunnels that have formed under your skin, preventing antibiotics from reaching them to kill them off, according to researchers at the Centre of Biomolecular Sciences, University of Nottingham in the UK.

 #5.
 Biofilms—They're Not Just for Humans!